![]() |

-[Buy the book here]
+| [Buy the book here] |

 Jonathan Dark is a detective with a disintegrating private life.
 His personal problems constantly interfere with his professional life, but the real question in 'The Evidence of Ghosts' is: who's stalking Maria King and why?

-The other question that may be on our lips is: if I were being stalked by a murderer, would I want to keep wearing a blindfold?
+The other question that may be on your lips is: if I were being stalked by a murderer, would I want to keep wearing a blindfold?
 I know that seems like an odd question, but when you consider Maria wears one by choice all the time, it makes sense to ask.
 While most reviewers think that this doesn't reflect true life, I can assure readers that one can never understand the psychology of the human mind.

 Alexandra Benedict weaves a fascinating supernatural (or supranational) world where the dead are always with us, sometimes helping, sometimes obstructing, and sometimes urging us to kill.

 What do I think of 'The Evidence of Ghosts'?
-I got the distinct feeling that Alexandra Benedict was trying to weave too many storylines into this book and not quite succeeding.
-Yet, it still is a perfect, albeit somewhat unusual amalgamation of a crime novel and a Gothic novel.
-Alexandra Benedict has a rich imagination and a dark sense of humour that enlightens nearly every page.
+I got the distinct feeling that Alexandra Benedict was trying to weave too many storylines into this book and not

 Sss-Cut...